geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 .. figure:: ../images/data_stores_delete.png
    :align: center

-   *Stores selected for deletion*
+   *Stores selected for removal*

 Click the :guilabel:`Remove selected Stores` button.
-You will be asked to confirm the deletion of the data within each store.
-Selecting :guilabel:`OK` removes the store(s), and will redirect to the main Stores page.
+You will be asked to confirm the deletion of the configuration for the store(s) and all resources defined under them.
+Selecting :guilabel:`OK` removes the store(s), and returns to the Stores page.

 .. figure:: ../images/data_stores_delete_confirm.png
    :align: center

-   *Confirm deletion of stores*
+   *Confirm removal of stores*